ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-gb.md

 > We will not be able to assist you with this.
 >

-### "Can't connect to database 'test' at 'xxxxxx-xxx.privatesql'.
+### "Can't connect to database 'xxxxxxxx' at 'xxxxxx-xxx.privatesql'.
 The error is: Access denied for user 'xxxx'@'xxxxxx' (using password: YES)"

 ![cant_connect](images/cant_connect.png){.thumbnail}